junboy123/MEN1/README.md

-# This is the R code for bioinformatics analysis related to MEN1.
+# Here is some R code for bioinformatics analysis related to MEN1.